“I never thought I was an angry person until I had kids” I’m talking about losing-my-patience ‘yelling’ type angry.

 Well, fast forward to the next day.

 I pulled that van over so fast!
 I was still angry at their terrible van behavior.
-But I used my anger by taking action.
+But I used my anger to taking action.
 Pull van safely over.
 Put it in park.
 Turn around and tell the instigator I expect better van behavior!
 Look them in the eye and ask for a repeat or understanding of what is expected.
-Face forward.
-Take a deep breath.
-Release all the anger.
-Drive safely home.
-No yelling.

 Just a mom that means what she says today.